 The Mathematics Institute of Wisconsin would not be where we are today without the help of our advisors.
 From helping us foster best practices to advancing mathematics education, these field leaders demonstrate leading knowledge, collaboration, and innovation.
 As educators themselves, they understand the unique nature of the student – both youth and adult learners.
 And they have invested their knowledge in our Professional Development programs.

-Dr. Douglas Clements, Kennedy Endowed Chair in Early Childhood Learning and Professor at the University of Denver, is a researcher and curriculum developer who directs research funded by the National Science Foundation and the Institute of Education Sciences.
+Douglas Clements, Kennedy Endowed Chair and Professor at the University of Denver, is a researcher and curriculum developer who directs research funded by the National Science Foundation and the Institute of Education Sciences.
 He has published over 130 refereed research studies, 23 books, 87 chapters, and 300 additional publications.
-Doug has served on the U.S. President’s National Mathematics Advisory Panel, the Common Core State Standards committee of the National Governors Association and the Council of Chief State School Officers, the National Research Council’s Committee on Early Mathematics, and the National Council of Teachers of Mathematics national curriculum and Principles and Standards committees, and is a co-author of each of their reports.
+Doug has served on the U.S. President’s National Mathematics Advisory Panel, the Common Core State Standards committee of the National Governors Association and the Council of Chief State School Officers, the National Research Council’s Committee on Early Mathematics, the National Council of Teachers of Mathematics national curriculum and Principles and Standards committees, and is a co-author of each of their reports.
 A prolific and widely cited scholar, he has earned external grant support totaling over $20 million, including major grants from the National Science Foundation, the National Institutes of Health, and the Institute of Education Sciences of the U.S. Department of Education.
 Doug received his Ph.D. in Elementary Education in 1883 from the University at Buffalo, The State University of New York.

 Dr. Francis (Skip) Fennell is a mathematics educator and has experience as a classroom teacher, a principal, and a supervisor of instruction.
 He is currently Professor Emeritus at McDaniel College, serves as the Director of the Elementary Mathematics Specialist & Teacher Leaders (ems&tl) Project, and is a Past President of the National Council of Teachers of Mathematics (NCTM).
 Dr. Fennell is widely published in professional journals and textbooks related to elementary and middle-grade mathematics education, and has authored chapters in yearbooks and resource books published by NCTM.
 In addition, he has played key leadership roles in the Research Council for Mathematics Learning, Mathematical Sciences Education Board, National Science Foundation, Maryland Mathematics Commission, United States National Commission for Mathematics Instruction, and Association for Mathematics Teacher Educators.
 Dr. Fennel received his Ph.D. in Curriculum and Instruction: Mathematics Education from Pennsylvania State University.